htmlburger/wpemerge-theme/README.md

 These directories are for the admin, editor and login bundles, respectively.
 They work identically to the main `resources/scripts/theme/` directory.

-#### `theme/`
+#### `views/`

+While views that follow the WordPress template hierarchy should go in the theme root directory (e.g. `index.php`, `searchform.php`, `archive-post.php` etc.), others should go in the following directories:
+1. `views/layouts/` - Layouts that other views extend.
+2. `views/partials/` - Small snippets that are meant to be reused throughout other views.
+3. `views/` - Named [custom post templates](https://developer.wordpress.org/themes/template-files-section/page-template-files/#creating-custom-page-templates-for-global-use) or views that don't fit anywhere else.

-Add views in this, the `theme/partials/` or the `theme/templates/` directories accordingly.
-Avoid adding any PHP logic here, unless it pertains to layouting (PHP logic should go into helper files or [WP Emerge controllers](https://docs.wpemerge.com/#/framework/routing/controllers))
+Avoid adding any PHP logic in any of these views, unless it pertains to layouting (PHP logic should go into helper files or [WP Emerge controllers](https://docs.wpemerge.com/#/framework/routing/controllers)).

 ## Contributing